2023–24 St. Thomas (Minnesota) Tommies men's ice hockey season

 The 2023–24 St. Thomas Tommies men's ice hockey season was the 100th season of play for the program, the 3rd in Division I and the 3rd in the CCHA.
-The Tommies represented the University of St. Thomas (Minnesota), played their home games at the St. Thomas Ice Arena and were coached by Enrico Blasi in his 3rd season.
+The Tommies represented the University of St. Thomas (Minnesota), played their home games at the St. Thomas Ice Arena, and were coached by Enrico Blasi in his 3rd season.

 Season

 High roster turnover continued to remake the Tommies as the team was looking to fully become a Division I program.
 Most of the departed personnel were from their D-III era and were replaced by ones with a higher level of talent, several of whom were transfers.
 St. Thomas demonstrated just how much they had chanced when the team opened with a pair of 1-goal decisions against #8 St. Cloud State, splitting the home-and-home series.
 While they weren't quite as successful the following week against the #2 team in the nation, the fact that the team was able to push Minnesota into overtime spoke volumes.
 One early development for the Tommies was the introduction of a goaltending rotation that saw Aaron Trotter share responsibilities with Niagara transfer Jake Sibell.
 St. Thomas benefitted from the arrangement and saw the club put together a 5-game winning streak in November to climb to the top of the conference standings.

 The offense, too, was looking better through the first two months of the season.
 While the team had been shutout three times early in the year, the winning streak saw the Tommies' production soar to new heights and make it possible for the team to possess a winning record by December.
-Unfortunately, the scoring became inconsistent afterwards and the Tommies stumbled to the winter break.
+Unfortunately, the scoring became inconsistent afterward and the Tommies stumbled to the winter break.
 In the final seven games of 2023, the offense scored more than 2 goals just once and lost five of those matches.

-St. Thomas didn't restart its conference schedule until mid-January but the time off seemed to help the team.
+St. Thomas didn't restart its conference schedule until mid-January, but the time off seemed to help the team.
 Upon their return, the Tommies swept Michigan Tech for the first time in school history and regained the top spot in the conference.
 However, after splitting the succeeding two weekend series, the team ran into another rough patch.
 In February the goaltending began to flag and St. Thomas won just once in their final eight games.
-The losses cost the Tommies their chance at a regular season title but they still managed to finish 2nd.
+The losses cost the Tommies their chance at a regular season title, but they still managed to finish 2nd.
 Unfortunately, injuries played a large part in the second half of the season for the Tommies.
 They began to rack up in December and continued consistently the rest of the year.
 This forced defensemen Jase Sofo and Braidan Simmons-Fischer to play out of position at forward beginning in January.
 By the time the CCHA playoffs began, 8 players were injured and unable to play, and St. Thomas only had 17 healthy skaters (non-goalies) available to dress, when teams are permitted to play up to 19 for a game.